CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a comprehensive, actionable skill with excellent executable code and clear workflows.
-The main weakness is verbosity - the document explains concepts Claude knows (causal attention mechanics) and repeats information across sections (model lists, repetition counts).
-The content would benefit from splitting detailed implementation and research sections into separate files.
+This is a comprehensive, highly actionable skill with excellent executable code and clear workflows.
+However, it suffers from verbosity—explaining causal attention mechanisms and including extensive research details that could be referenced externally.
+The content would benefit from splitting into a concise SKILL.md overview with detailed implementation and research in separate files.

 Suggestions